Over the past 12 years, I've been raising a son with ADHD. It hasn't been easy, but it hasn't been horribly hard either.

 - NO electronics until homework and chores are completed

 Now we’re trying VERY hard to be positive in getting him to keep on task.
 It’s a constant struggle to keep him on task since he has been diagnosed with ADHD.
 However, I think we have a method that may work.
-We turn music on, low, turn a timer on and he has X amount of minutes to do each tasks.
-It’s not only working with him but also our 13 year old son as well who has ODD (Oppositional Defiant Disorder).
+We turn music on, low, turn a timer on and he has X amount of minutes to do each task.
+It’s not only working with him but also our 13-year-old son as well who has ODD (Oppositional Defiant Disorder).

 Teens with ADHD have a very difficult life.
 This condition is one that you may not even realize that your child has.
 In many cases, the symptoms are so few that you do not see that it is there.
 In fact, they know it is, but you do not.
 ADHD is a learning disability and a behavior disability that causes many more problems than just a temper tantrum when they are five years old.
 ADHD teens face many problems throughout their childhoods and well into their adult lives.